risingwavelabs/awesome-stream-processing/00-get-started/00-install-rw-kafka-pg.md

 Apache Kafka is an open-distributed event streaming platform for building event-driven architectures, enabling you to retrieve and process data in real time.

-To install and run the self-hosted version of Kafka, follow steps 1 ~ 3 outlined in this [Apache Kafka quickstart](https://kafka.apache.org/quickstart).

-You should now have a good handle on how to install Kafka, start the environment, and create a topic.
+To install and run the self-hosted version of Kafka, follow steps 1 ~ 5 outlined in this [Apache Kafka quickstart](https://kafka.apache.org/quickstart).
+You will have a good handle on how to install Kafka, start the environment, and create a topic where you can write/read events to/from.